The Shortlist of Well-Made and Essential Heavy Flannels Every Denimhead Should Own

 - Natural nut buttons

 Warehouse have a beautiful range of colourways in their 3104 Flannels, each of them a winner in its own right.

 Got the flannel?
 Then you need the jeans!

-If you’ve got the flannel, you’ll need the jeans to match, so check out our list of absolutely essential raw selvedge jeans that will pair beautifully with any of the flannels above.
+If you’ve got the flannel, you’ll need the jeans to match, so check out our Selvedge Masterlist, which will help you find jeans that will pair beautifully with any of the flannels listed above.